transport-phenomena/BEM-singular-integrals/README.md

 Module is free to use, provided that the following publication is cited:

-J. Ravnik: Analytic expressions for singular integrals with Stokes and Laplace kernels for
-           linear triangular and quadrilateral boundary elements, 2022 Engineering Analysis with Boundary Elements
+Ravnik, Jure.
+“Analytical Expressions for Singular Integrals Arising from the 3D Laplace and Stokes Kernels When Using Constant or Linear Triangular and Quadrilateral Boundary Elements.”
+Engineering Analysis with Boundary Elements 154 (September 2023): 47–53. https://doi.org/10.1016/j.enganabound.2023.02.057.